themesberg/flowbite-svelte/src/routes/docs/components/toast.md

 For the right positioning of the icon use: <span class="font-mono italic">slot="icon"</span>.

-Both the color and the background color of the icon are controlled by the `level` prop, and they are set to blue by default (i.e., `text-blue-500 bg-blue-100 dark:bg-blue-800 dark:text-blue-200`).
-Set the `level` prop to `none` and use the `extraIconClass` prop to customize your desired styles.

 You can use any <A href="/icons">icon components.</A>

 ```svelte example class="flex flex-col items-center" hideScript